Zero Waste Facility Certification

 - Waste to Energy: Our standard allows for the use of waste-to-energy as a diversion method for up to 25% of total diversion without further review.
 It allows for more than 25% of total diversion on a case-by-case basis following review.

-- Residual Rate Allowance: Our standard allows for the default industry/regional residual rates to be applied when calculating diversion rates if data from haulers/third party waste collection service is not available.
+- Residual Rate Allowance: Our standard allows for the default industry/regional residual rates to be applied when calculating diversion rates if data from haulers/third party waste collection services is not available.
 Other standards require affidavits.

 Q: What types of facilities can be certified?